MicrosoftDocs/win32/desktop-src/wmformat/to-enumerate-input-formats.md

 ---
 title: To Enumerate Input Formats
-description: To Enumerate Input Formats ms.assetid: '482adfc4-d9ed-403d-912b-1a5a70baf04c'
+description: To Enumerate Input Formats ms.assetid: 482adfc4-d9ed-403d-912b-1a5a70baf04c
-keywords: ["Advanced Systems Format (ASF),enumerating input formats", "ASF (Advanced Systems Format),enumerating input formats", "profiles,enumerating input formats", "codecs,enumerating input formats", "Advanced Systems Format (ASF),input format enumerations", "ASF (Advanced Systems Format),input format enumerations", "profiles,input format enumerations", "codecs,input format enumerations"]
+keywords:
+- Advanced Systems Format (ASF),enumerating input formats
+- ASF (Advanced Systems Format),enumerating input formats
+- profiles,enumerating input formats
+- codecs,enumerating input formats
+- Advanced Systems Format (ASF),input format enumerations
+- ASF (Advanced Systems Format),input format enumerations
+- profiles,input format enumerations
+- codecs,input format enumerations
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # To Enumerate Input Formats

 Each of the Windows Media codecs accepts one or more types of input media for compression.
 The Windows Media Format SDK enables you to input a wider variety of formats than those supported by the codecs.
 The SDK does this by performing pre-processing transformations on the inputs when necessary, such as resizing video frames or resampling audio.
 In any case, you must ensure that the input formats for the files you write match the data you send to the writer.
 Each codec has a default input media format that is set in the writer when the profile is loaded.
-You can examine the default input format by calling [**IWMWriter::GetInputProps**](iwmwriter-getinputprops.md).
+You can examine the default input format by calling [**IWMWriter::GetInputProps**](/windows/win32/Wmsdkidl/nf-wmsdkidl-iwmwriter-getinputprops?branch=master).

 The video codecs support the following formats: IYUV, I420, YV12, YUY2, UYVY, YVYU, YVU9, RGB 32, RGB 24, RGB 565, RGB 555, and RGB 8.
 The audio codecs support PCM audio.